 17. Create a budget (or reevaluate your budget)

-If you aren’t giving every dollar a purpose, you’re probably wasting more money than you realize.
+If you aren’t giving every dollar a purpose, you are very likely wasting a lot more money than you realize.

 Creating a budget will help you keep your spending on track.
 If you already have one, then take a good hard look at each area of spending and see if there are any categories where you can cut costs, which will free up more money for savings.